The fastest ever laundry-folding robot is here. And it's likely still slower than you

 Only you know how long it takes to put your clean clothes away.
 But for comparison's sake, one dry cleaning company estimates it takes about 20 minutes to fold an average load of laundry.

-The team of Yahav Avigal, Tamim Asfour, Torsten Kröger and Ken Goldberg of UC Berkeley, and Lars Berscheid of Germany's Karlsruhe Institute of Technology, will be presenting their paper at a robotics conference in Kyoto this month.
+The team of Yahav Avigal and Ken Goldberg of UC Berkeley and Lars Berscheid, Tamim Asfour and Torsten Kröger of Germany's Karlsruhe Institute of Technology, will be presenting their paper at a robotics conference in Kyoto this month.

 They've also published their work — including videos and data sets — online.
 One minute-long video posted to YouTube shows the robot using the two pincers at the end of its arms to fold a T-shirt and a towel, a process that involves scanning the object, lifting up the object and putting it back down, flattening it out and making several precise folds.